daksim/NewAdversarialAttackPaper/README.md

 **Authors**: Sicheng Zhu, Ruiyi Zhang, Bang An, Gang Wu, Joe Barrow, Zichao Wang, Furong Huang, Ani Nenkova, Tong Sun

 **Abstract**: Safety alignment of Large Language Models (LLMs) can be compromised with manual jailbreak attacks and (automatic) adversarial attacks.
 Recent work suggests that patching LLMs against these attacks is possible: manual jailbreak attacks are human-readable but often limited and public, making them easy to block; adversarial attacks generate gibberish prompts that can be detected using perplexity-based filters.
 In this paper, we show that these solutions may be too optimistic.
 We propose an interpretable adversarial attack, \texttt{AutoDAN}, that combines the strengths of both types of attacks.
 It automatically generates attack prompts that bypass perplexity-based filters while maintaining a high attack success rate like manual jailbreak attacks.
 These prompts are interpretable and diverse, exhibiting strategies commonly used in manual jailbreak attacks, and transfer better than their non-readable counterparts when using limited training data or a single proxy model.
-We also customize \texttt{AutoDAN}'s objective to leak system prompts, another jailbreak application not addressed in the adversarial attack literature. %, demonstrating the versatility of the approach.
-We can also customize the objective of \texttt{AutoDAN} to leak system prompts, beyond the ability to elicit harmful content from the model, demonstrating the versatility of the approach.
+We also customize \texttt{AutoDAN}'s objective to leak system prompts, another jailbreak application not addressed in the adversarial attack literature.
 Our work provides a new way to red-team LLMs and to understand the mechanism of jailbreak attacks.

-## **11. On the Detection of Image-Scaling Attacks in Machine Learning**
+## **40. On the Detection of Image-Scaling Attacks in Machine Learning**

 cs.CR